 Industrial & Environmental

 So what can dictate what needs to be done for your development?
-Whether you are a housing developer who needs to determine external levels incident on your development, an authority, airport, industrial facility or windfarm developer, it important that you consider the potential level of impact i.e. the noise impact on your surroundings and in particular, noise sensitive receptors.
-Certain environmental noise impact assessments are specific to the sources considered such as airport ambient contours for major schemes or varying background levels with windspeed for proposed wind farms.
+Whether you are a housing developer, a Local Authority, an airport, an industrial facility or a windfarm developer, it is important that you consider the potential level of noise impact on your surroundings and in particular, noise sensitive receptors.
+Certain environmental noise impact assessments are specific to the sources considered, such as airport ambient contours for major schemes or varying background levels with wind speed for proposed wind farms.

 The ANC prides itself on being one of the first organisations to review and introduce new acoustic guidance so that you can be sure the ANC consultancy you appoint is always up to speed.